matthewesosa/IPv6_Docker_Containers_Reverse_Proxy/prak/pr04/README.md

 ##  We will now activate IPv6 in Docker and configure it so that containers can be operated with their own IPv6 addresses.

 # Task 3 - Docker IPv6 activation
-# (3a.i) Enable IPv6 on your server for your Docker installation by creating the file /etc/docker/daemon.jsonand configuring it appropriately.
+# (3a.i) Enable IPv6 on your server for your Docker installation by creating the file /etc/docker/daemon.json and configuring it appropriately.
 In the variable "fixed-cidr-v6", the Docker daemon should be given a suitable /80 subnet to use for managing Docker containers.
 Take this IPv6 subnet from the IPv6 subnet assigned to you /78 .
 To do this, divide the address space assigned to you into four smaller /80-subnets.
 Specify these subnets (which you own) explicitly in the solution to this task.
 From these four subnets, select a subnet that does not contain the address of your server.
 You pass this subnet to the Docker daemon via the variable "fixed-cidr-v6"to administration.
 #
 Address space assigned to me: 2001:638:408:200:FF6C::/78